 Printable self-help ressources based on CBT and adapted to the restrictive conditions of quarantine, collated by trainee clinical psychologists from UCL.
 They also have a regularly updated Facebook Page that you can follow.

+A short video called 'FACE COVID' has also been made explaining how to manage your reactions to the pandemic through the lens of ACT (Acceptance and Commitment Therapy).
+It is accompanied by a freely available ebook.
 A series of videos answering questions related to maintaining health and wellbeing in the pandemic by the Institute of Psychiatry, including health behaviour, anxiety, sleep, emotions and uncertainty, children, relationships and sex.

 In addition to a guide for supporting children and young people's mental health, there are a number of neat websites with comic strips and workbooks for children explaining the coronavirus as well as helping them identify their 'super powers' to feel better.
 In English there is The Story of the Oyster and the Butterfly.
 In French, Julie et le virus Corona.
 The Coco Virus website has various comic strips and creative activities, all available in multiple languages.